 Successful reproduction in recommended pairs is critical to population management.
 Yet, fewer than 25% of breeding recommendations are fulfilled across AZA SSPs (Faust et al., 2011).
 While some failures can be attributed to logistics, more research is needed to identify the nuanced biological and social causes of reproductive failure.
 Emerging topics of study include identifying causes of female infertility and pair incompatibility, with the goal of improving reproductive success in affected individuals.
 Working with the AZA Population Management Center, and AZA Scientific Advisory Groups (SAGs) and Committees, the RMC promotes a holistic approach to evaluating reproductive failure, one that examines all possible elements (e.g., nutrition, behavior) rather than focusing on physiology alone.

 Lifetime Reproductive Planning (LRP) considers each female's reproductive lifetime and examines breeding intervals needed to establish and maintain fertility for the species.
 LRP is based on analysis of historic breeding records, identifying factors (e.g., ages and experience of the male and female, inter-birth interval, rearing type, contraceptive history) that are associated with reproductive success.
 Those factors are then used to generate a statistical model that evaluates the impacts of various breeding scenarios on population demography and genetics for the species.

 Achieving sustainability of AZA populations requires the coordinated efforts of members who are committed to AZA's mission and who represent diverse expertise.
-As part of its expansion, the RMC will integrate and work closely with the relevant AZA SAGs (Avian, Behavior, Biomaterials and Banking, Nutrition, Reproduction and Endocrine, Small Population Management Group) and Committees (Animal Health, Animal Welfare, Research and Technology, Wildlife Conservation and Management) to address population-level threats to sustainability.
+As part of its expansion, the RMC will integrate and work closely with the relevant AZA SAGs (Avian, Behavior, Biomaterials and Banking, Nutrition, Reproduction and Endocrinology, Small Population Management Group) and Committees (Animal Health, Animal Welfare, Research and Technology, Wildlife Conservation and Management) to address population-level threats to sustainability.
 Each group has an essential role to play and collaboration among the groups can have a synergistic effect that could not be achieved by each group working alone.

 Reproductive Health Surveillance Program